-Norwich University of the Arts awards honorary doctorates to individuals to recognise excellence and celebrate achievements in the fields of the arts, design and media.
+NUA honorary doctorates are awarded in recognition of excellence and significant achievement in the fields of the art, design and media.

 Sir Peter Bazalgette – Arts and Media